exploring self-realization, sacred personhood, and full humanity

 "I desire so to conduct the affairs of this administration that if, at the end, when I come to lay down the reins of power, I have lost every other friend on earth, I shall at least have one friend left, and that friend shall be down inside me."
 Abraham Lincoln

-Word Gems constitutes a kind of life-notebook, a collection of my best gold-nugget findings.
+Word Gems, in 1600 documents, 10,000 pages, constitutes a kind of life-notebook, a collection of my best gold-nugget findings.
 There is enormous benefit, as George Spenser Brown used the phrase, "simply bearing in mind," just keeping close to, the stellar insights of history's great thinkers; subconsciously, these seeds of wisdom, in a cross-fertilization of ideas, influence and lead us, eventually germinating as new and increased vision.

 While My Guitar Gently Weeps

 I look at you and see the love there that's sleeping...

 I don't know why nobody told you how to unfold your love